squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 Before transport, the log files can be compressed during off-peak time.
 On the analysis host, the log file are concatinated into one file, so one file for 24 hours is the yield.
 Also note that with ''log_icp_queries'' enabled, you might have around 1 GB of uncompressed log information per day and busy cache.
 Look into you cache manager info page to make an educated guess on the size of your log files.

-The EU project [http://www.desire.org/ DESIRE] developed some [http://www.uninett.no/prosjekt/desire/arneberg/statistics.html some basic rules] to obey when handling and processing log files:
+The EU project [[http://www.desire.org/|DESIRE]] developed some [[http://www.uninett.no/prosjekt/desire/arneberg/statistics.html|some basic rules]] to obey when handling and processing log files:

  * Respect the privacy of your clients when publishing results.
  * Keep logs unavailable unless anonymized.
 Most countries have laws on privacy protection, and some even on how long you are legally allowed to keep certain kinds of information.